- Apply links menu

 - My Account links menu

-Civil partnerships will still be available after 13 March, they are not being replaced by the new legislation.
+Civil partnerships are still available. they have not been replaced by the new legislation.
 Information about the differences between civil partnerships and same sex marriages is available on the gov.uk website, please see comparison of civil partnership and marriage for same sex couples.

 A civil partnership is a legally binding contract between two people of the same sex.
 It provides for single sex couples to form a partnership, recognised in law, to become next of kin to one another, and to enjoy the same rights and privileges awarded to married couples.